 We view the concept of Biblically Responsible Investing (BRI) as investing that seeks to please and glorify God as a vital act of worship.
 In an effort to worship God through the investment selection, BRI is an investment decision making process that applies Christian values to issues facing shareholders and stakeholders regarding moral, environmental, social, corporate governance, and applicable Biblical principles.
 This coupled with traditional financial analysis provides a platform for investment decisions that allows us to view our role as stewards of God’s gifts to us and also respect the foundational beliefs of our shared Christian faith.
 There are a variety of terms used by investors and funds that describe this same concept.
 Among them are: Faith Based Investing, Values Investing, Christian Values Investing, Morally Responsible Investing, Stewardship Investing, and many others.

-No!
-That is a very dangerous approach to faith and faith based investing.
-But we also do not subscribe to the concept of moral relativism, which is equally dangerous.
 Ultimately, you and your religious denomination or affiliation should guide your values and priorities as you seek to incorporate Faith Based Investing into your investment decisions.

 Why should I engage in Faith Based Investing?

 CIF believes that Faith Based Investing, or BRI, is a credible and more integrated approach to investing, one that more closely aligns wealth accumulation with our ideals as Christians.
 BRI funds are now widely available across asset classes (65 Funds from CIF Member Firms, with over 100 funds from BRI firms and Christian institutions).
 The performance of BRI funds is comparable to their benchmarks, with each individual fund having its own performance history.
 You and your advisor should consider carefully the funds you choose.

 CIF has a paper that delves into this question more deeply, found HERE